5 ways to manage your weight during pregnancy

 Eating during pregnancy does not mean eating for two.
 Instead, it is a special time in a woman’s life where their eating habits have the ability to directly impact another life.
 It is important to focus on eating the right foods in smaller amounts more often.

 Making healthy choices is easier when you keep your blood sugar consistent.
-By the second and third trimester your body will require about 300 extra calories per day.
-Adding in an extra healthy snack can help you to add in those calories while keeping your blood sugar steady.
+By the second and third trimester, your body will require about 300 extra calories per day.
+Adding in an extra healthy snack can help you add in those calories while keeping your blood sugar steady.

 The thought of losing weight right before you spend almost a year gaining it may seem like a silly thought to some people, but it actually makes a lot of sense.

-Pregnancy is physically and mentally tough and in starting the journey in peak physical condition can help to achieve a healthy pregnancy and birth.
+Pregnancy is physically and mentally tough, and starting the journey in peak physical condition can help to achieve a healthy pregnancy and birth.

 Those who are underweight are encouraged to gain extra weight to compensate during pregnancy.
 This can be difficult if the woman has food aversions or other complications such as hyperemesis gravidarum, which causes severe nausea and vomiting.
 Weight management is important in order to be healthy and fit during pregnancy.